Live Virtual Medicare Boot Camp®—Hospital Version

 • Biological skin substitutes

-Module 12: Outpatient Radiology and Laboratory Services
+Module 12: Outpatient Diagnostic Services

 • Coverage requirements for outpatient diagnostic services